Burhinidae – Thick-knees & Stone Curlews

 Water Thick-knee Burhinus vermiculata ©Ken Behrens Website

-They are medium to large birds with strong black or yellow black bills, large yellow eyes—which give them a reptilian appearance—and cryptic plumage.
+They are medium to large birds with strong black or yellow black bills, large yellow eyes, which can give them a reptilian appearance, and cryptic plumage.
 The names thick-knee and stone-curlew are both in common use, the preference among authorities for one term or the other varying from year to year.
 The term stone-curlew owes its origin to the broad similarities with true curlews (which are not closely related).
-Thick-knee refers to the prominent joints in the long yellow or greenish legs and apparently originated with a name coined in 1776 for B. oedicnemus, the Eurasian stone-curlew.
-Obviously the heel (ankle) and the knee are confused here.
+They get their alternative name of thick-knee from the swollen ‘knee’ joint (which, as in all birds, is actually more akin to an ankle joint) on their long yellow or greenish legs.
+It apparently originated with a name coined in 1776 for Burhinus oedicnemus, the Eurasian stone-curlew.
+Obviously, the ankle (heel) and the knee were anatomically confused.

 Species List

-According to the IOC, there are just ten species of Thick-knees or Stone Curlews in the family Burhinidae; they are:
+According to the recently (2025) unified AviList, there are just ten species of Thick-knees or Stone Curlews (sometimes Dikkop in southern Africa) in three genera in the family Burhinidae, which is part of the Charadriiformes order.
+They are:

 Eurasian Stone-curlew Burhinus oedicnemus